-Restricted Products: Before selling a product, make sure it’s not restricted across the board on Amazon, and it’s also not restricted in the particular area where it’s going to be delivered.
+Restricted Products on Amazon: Before selling a product, make sure it's not restricted on AMZ and also not restricted in the particular areas where it's going to be delivered.

 For more information on restricted product violations: